 Death Valley Wilderness

-Death Valley National Park has the largest area of designated national park wilderness in the contiguous United States at 3,102,456 acres.
-That's 91% of the entire National Park!
-Despite that figure, nearly a thousand miles of paved and dirt roads intersect the wilderness, providing ready access to all but the most remote locations.
-In other words, most of the land between the roads in Death Valley National Park has been given an additional layer of protection from further development by being designated Wilderness.
+Death Valley National Park contains the largest wilderness in the contiguous United States (over 3,190,400 acres or roughly 93% of the entire National Park!).
+Nearly a thousand miles of paved and dirt roads intersect the wilderness, providing ready access to all but the most remote locations.
+In fact, many of the most popular locations in the park, such as Mesquite Flat Sand Dunes and Badwater Basin are designated wilderness and are accessible by paved road!

 Wilderness, as defined in the Wilderness Act of 1964, is land "protected and managed so as to preserve its natural conditions and which generally appears to have been affected primary by the forces of nature, with the imprint of man's work substantially unnoticeable."